 Unit combinations are defined by the specialist programme you choose.

 Either GCSE passes in five subjects at grade C/4 or above, including Mathematics and English at grade 5 or above; or current WSC students an appropriate Level 2 qualification at Merit grade and one of either GCSE Mathematics or English at grade 4 or above.

 The College offers a wide menu of Level 3 Diplomas.
 We will work with all learners in their first six weeks at College to place them on the appropriate Diploma programme that best meets their individual needs and best ensures their success.
-Within this course, learners will have the opportunity to take either Edexcel Level 3 Extended Diploma in Information Technology Practitioners (2years) equivalent to 3 A-levels or Edexcel Level 3 Diploma in Information Technology Practitioners 90 Credit (1 year) equivalent to 1.5 A-levels.
+Within this course, learners will have the opportunity to take either OCR Level 3 Extended Diploma in Information Technology (2years) equivalent to 3 A-levels or OCR Level 3 Foundation Diploma in Information Technology Practitioners 90 Credit (1 year) equivalent to 1.5 A-levels.
 Along with the Computing Diploma there is also an option to study an additional qualification in Core Mathematics (1 year) equivalent to 0.5 of an A-level.

 What you'll learn (core modules)